rehypejs/rehype-raw/readme.md

 ## When should I use this?

-This plugin is particularly useful when coming from markdown and wanting to support HTML embedded inside that markdown (which requires `allowDangerousHtml: true` in `remark-rehype`).
+This plugin is particularly useful when coming from markdown and wanting to support HTML embedded inside that markdown (which requires passing `allowDangerousHtml: true` to `remark-rehype`).
 Markdown dictates how, say, a list item or emphasis can be parsed.
 We can use that to turn the markdown syntax tree into an HTML syntax tree.
-But markdown also dictates that things that look like HTML, are passed through untouched.
+But markdown also dictates that things that look like HTML, are passed through untouched, even when it just looks like XML but doesn’t really make sense, so we can’t normally use these strings of “HTML” to create an HTML syntax tree.
+This plugin can.
-This plugin can be used to take those strings of HTML and include them into the syntax tree as actual nodes instead.
+It can be used to take those strings of HTML and include them into the syntax tree as actual nodes.

-If your final result is HTML and you trust content, then “strings” are fine (`rehype-stringify` has an `allowDangerousHtml` option that can be turned on to pass them through).
+If your final result is HTML and you trust content, then “strings” are fine (you can pass `allowDangerousHtml: true` to `rehype-stringify`, which passes HTML through untouched).
 But there are two main cases where a proper syntax tree is preferred:

 *   rehype plugins need a proper syntax tree as they operate on actual nodes to